HS Handbook

 Under KSA 72-1106, students in grades 9-11 must complete not less than 1,116 school hours and for pupils attending grade 12, not less than 1,086 school hours.
 Therefore, the major responsibility for acceptable attendance lies with the student and parents/guardian under the Kansas Compulsory Attendance law.

-By state law, KSA 72-1111 through 72-1113, the school is required to notify juvenile authorities of either three (3) consecutive days of unexcused absences, five (5) or more days of unexcused absences in a semester, or seven (7) unexcused absences in a school year.
+Kansas statutes provide that a student is “truant”, and the school is required to notify juvenile authorities, if they are absent without excuse, for a “significant portion” of the school day, for three (3) consecutive days of unexcused absences, five (5) or more days of unexcused absences in a semester, or seven (7) unexcused absences in a school year.
 Those students not living at home should notify the principal and make arrangements pertaining to notification of attendance.

 ATTENDANCE POLICY